mlflow/mlflow/docs/source/R-api.rst

 Dependencies Snapshot
 =====================

-Creates a snapshot of all dependencies required to run the files in the current directory.
+Create a snapshot of all dependencies required to run the files in the current directory.

 .. code:: r